BrendahKiragu/Moringa-School-Phase-4-Project/README.md

 - **Book Reviews**: As a user you can leave reviews and ratings (1-5) for books they’ve purchased or rented.
 - **Responsive Design**: Bootstrap is used for styling, making the app mobile-friendly.

-## Front-End routes/Navigation Links
+## Front-End routes
-**Home:** Navigates users to the landing page, providing an overview of the Book Swap Hub and its key features.
+- **Home:** Navigates users to the landing page, providing an overview of the Book Swap Hub and its key features.
-**Signup:** Directs new users to the registration page where they can create an account to access the app's functionalities.
+- **Signup:** Directs new users to the registration page where they can create an account to access the app's functionalities.
-**Login:** Takes users to the login page, allowing them to enter their credentials to access their accounts.
+- **Login:** Takes users to the login page, allowing them to enter their credentials to access their accounts.
-**Catalogue:** Leads users to the main book listing page, where they can browse, buy, or rent available books and leave reviews.
+- **Catalogue:** Leads users to the main book listing page, where they can browse, buy, or rent available books and leave reviews.

 ## Tech Stack
 - **Frontend**: React, Bootstrap